-Figure 5 presents two simple formats for measuring the number of statements supporting, opposing, and uncommitted to handgun control.
-Format 1 is similar to the format for measur-
+Figure 2.5 presents two simple formats for measuring the number of statements supporting, opposing, and uncommitted to handgun control.
+Format 1 is similar to the format for measuring space but instead measures the number of articles that appear over a given period of time.
+Format 2 identifies the speaker and allows the analyst to compare positions by different individuals over time and by different locations.